Corruption: Graft

 The political act of graft is when funds intended for public projects are intentionally misdirected to maximize the benefits to private interests of the corrupt individuals.

 Extortion and blackmail

 While bribery is the use of positive inducements for corrupt aims, extortion and blackmail centre around the use of threats.
 This can be the threat of physical violence or false imprisonment as well as exposure of an individual's secrets or prior crimes.

 This includes such behavior as an influential person threatening to go to the media if they do not receive speedy medical treatment (at the expense of other patients), threatening a public official with exposure of their secrets if they do not vote in a particular manner, or demanding money in exchange for continued secrecy.
 Another example can be a police officer being threatened with the loss of their job by their superiors, if they continued with investigating a high-ranking official.

+Access money

+According to Ang, access money "encompasses high-stakes rewards extended by business actors to powerful officials, not just for speed, but to access exclusive, valuable privileges."
+Whereas bribery and extortion is always illegal and unethical, access money can encompass both illegal and legal actions, and it can involve only corrupt individuals or entire institutions where no person is individually liable for corruption.
+"Illegal forms of access money entail large bribes and kickbacks, but they can also include ambiguously or completely legal exchanges that omit cash bribes, for example, cultivating political connections, campaign finance, “revolving door” practices."